Zurun-Rikuthin/Barebones-Danmaku/src/main/resources/images/README.md

 For individual sprites:

-* Add each sprite as a separate image in the `/sprites/` folder.
+* Add each sprite as a separate image in the `/sprites/` directory.

 * Ensure filenames are clear and descriptive (e.g., `player_idle_0.png`, `enemy_walk_1.png`).